apify/apify-docs/content/academy/web_scraping_for_beginners/data_extraction/using_devtools.md

 ## [](#selecting-elements) Selecting elements in Console

 We know how to find an element manually using the DevTools, but that's not very useful for automated scraping.
 We need to tell the computer how to find it as well.
 We can do that using JavaScript and CSS selectors.
-The function to do that is called `document.querySelector()` and it will find the first element in the page's HTML matching the provided CSS selector.
+The function to do that is called [`document.querySelector()`]({{@link concepts/querying_css_selectors.md}}) and it will find the first element in the page's HTML matching the provided [CSS selector]({{@link concepts/css_selectors.md}}).

 For example `document.querySelector('div')` will find the first `<div>` element.
 And `document.querySelector('.my-class')` (notice the period `.`) will find the first element with the class `my-class`, such as `<div class="my-class">` or `<p class="my-class">`.

 You can also combine selectors. `document.querySelector('p.my-class')` will find all `<p class="my-class">` elements, but no `<div class="my-class">`.

-> You can find available CSS selectors and their syntax on the [MDN CSS Selectors page](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors).

 Let's try to use `document.querySelector()` to find the **Sony subwoofer**.
 Earlier we mentioned that the parent element of the subwoofer had, among others, the `product-item` class.
 We can use the class to look up the element.
 Copy or type (don't miss the period `.` in `.product-item`) the following function into the Console and press Enter.